 Habits of Success are the social and emotional skills that enable students to be successful at both academic and non-academic pursuits.
 Summit has adopted the Building Blocks for Learning framework developed by Dr. Brooke Stafford-Brizard on behalf of Turnaround for Children (2016).
 The Building Blocks framework integrates decades of the most promising research on social-emotional learning in an aligned and comprehensive manner.

-A section of resources placed at the beginning of a focus area that guide students on how to engage with the focus area and/or the purpose of learning the content.
+A section of resources placed at the beginning of a Focus Area that guide students on how to engage with the Focus Area and/or the purpose of learning the content.
 An introductory resource might be a “hook” for learning the content, a general overview of the content, or a tool students can use as they work through the playlist.

-Activities and resources that support students in developing a cognitive skill, applying relevant content knowledge, and developing conceptual understanding.
+Activities and resources that support students in developing a Cognitive Skill, applying relevant Content Knowledge, and developing conceptual understanding.
 The Base Curriculum includes a set of learning experiences that are associated with each checkpoint, intended to prepare students to demonstrate their skill development within the checkpoint.

-Targeted learning experiences for a group of students who would benefit from teacher-driven support with a specific cognitive skill, content understanding or task.
+Targeted learning experiences for a group of students who would benefit from teacher-driven support with a specific Cognitive Skill, content understanding or task.
 Partial-group workshops are designed around a specific student need as identified by available data.

 Learning experiences that are tailored to students’ needs.
 Personalized activities can be done individually, in pairs, or in small groups; the key is that students are working in their Zone of Proximal Development as often as possible.
-In Summit Learning, personalized activities are the default or assumed type of learning experience unless there is a clear justification for a whole-group experience or a partial-group intervention.
+In Summit Learning, personalized activities are the default or assumed the type of learning experience unless there is a clear justification for a whole-group experience or a partial-group intervention.

-Personalized Learning Time (PLT)
+Self-Directed Learning (SDL) Time

 The time that students learn the content they need to be college-ready.
 They plan and prioritize their learning based on their individual goals.
-Students move at their own pace, and receive support from their teachers, mentor and peers.
+Students move at their own pace and receive support from their teachers, mentor, and peers.

-The collection of learning resources dedicated to supporting students in learning the focus area objectives.
+The collection of learning resources dedicated to supporting students in learning the Focus Area objectives.